lx1/pressidium-cookie-consent/readme.txt

 * Convert and display consent record timestamps according to the WordPress timezone (instead of UTC)
 * Fix an issue where `pressidium_cookie_consent_get_cookies()` would trigger a warning when no settings existed
 * Fix a couple of a11y issues with the floating button
+* Fix a compatibility issue with the Hello Elementor theme

 = 1.8.1: Oct 16, 2025 =